Blogs » How Mobile Apps Can Help Reduce Patient Waiting Time

 Older patients may struggle with texting and chatting, so it’s better to consider a healthcare app feature that is secure and has all forms of communication.

-In a study conducted by the Centers for Disease Control and Prevention (CDC) in 2015, it revealed that the overall hospital emergency visits decreased by 3% but non-urgent visits increased by 4.3%.
+A study conducted by the Centers for Disease Control and Prevention (CDC) revealed that the overall hospital emergency visits decreased by 3%, but non-urgent visits increased by 4.3%.
 The crowded emergency rooms led to a 5% increase in in-patient deaths in 2013, according to the Annals of Emergency Medicine.
 Wait times are increasing nationwide, particularly in smaller states with dense populations like Connecticut, Delaware, and New Jersey.
 The changes in insurance coverage and patient costs due to the Affordable Health care Act have all resulted in ER overcrowding.

 It’s a no-brainer that the healthcare industry is service-oriented, which needs to factor in the patient’s waiting time to receive treatment.
 Overcrowded emergency departments will annoy patients who have to wait for hours prior to the care from a senior nurse or doctor.
 Patient satisfaction is always critical and proper communication with patients about the delays must be improved.